carla-simulator/carla-simulator.github.io/_posts/2018-04-03-tutorial-basics.md

 comments: true
 title:  "Tutorial: Getting Started"
 subtitle: ""
+description: "We are glad to announce the first tutorial of a series of video tutorials on how to use CARLA."
 author: marcgpuig
 auth_page: https://github.com/marcgpuig
 date:   2018-04-03 08:00:00 +0002
+image: 'img/tutorial.jpg'
 background: '/img/posts/2018-04-03/getting-started-bg.jpg'
 ---

 We are glad to announce the **first tutorial** of a series of video tutorials on how to use CARLA.

 In these videos, we are going to cover things like modifying the python client examples or how to build CARLA from source.

 Subscribe to our new [CARLA youtube channel](https://www.youtube.com/channel/UC1llP9ekCwt8nEJzMJBQekg) for  more  in-depth content videos to be added soon.